arturictus/erlash/README.md

 When registering a formatter you should provide the class is going to format as first argument.
 Arguments:
-- class to be formatted, ex: `User`
+- class to be formatted. ex: `User`
-- formatter for given class, ex: `MyUserFormatter`
+- formatter for given class. ex: `MyUserFormatter`

 ```ruby
 Erlash.formatters.register(User, MyUserFormatter)